 Students can work together easily and efficiently when they connect digitally.
-Students like challenges – if you ever watch them playing games online you can see their focus, imagination and persistence.
+Students like challenges and taking risks with their learning – if you ever watch them playing games online you can see their focus, imagination and persistence.
 Digital learning lets students work together on challenges their teachers have set them.
-They solve problems, answer questions and work together to showcase what they have learned.
+They solve problems, answer questions and collaborate to showcase what they have learned.

 Digital learning gives every student a place online, within our network, that belongs to them.
-It is place where they can post their activities and upload projects.
-Their teachers are able to review their tasks and post personal comments to each child – and they don’t only do so when a task is completed, but as a student in is in process of working on it.
+It is a place where they can post their activities and upload projects.
+Their teachers are able to review their tasks and post feedback to each child – and they don’t only do so when a task is completed, but as a student in the process of working on it.
 It really personalises learning for each child.

 SHOWCASE OF STUDENT WORK